GitHver/nixisotemp/readme.md

 > [!CAUTION]
 > Make sure you have the right disk.
 The selected disk will be completely wiped

-When you're done setting up your drive exit by going into normal mode with escape, then `:wq` and enter to write and quit.
-Now in the command panel type:
+When you're done setting up your drive you can save and exit.
+Now type:

 ```
 mount-disko
 ```

-This will take a short while, but if it fails for whatever reason, try fiddling with the size of the swap (like seting it to 9GB instead of 8GB).
+This will take a short while, so wait until the promt apears again.

+### Host configuration

 Now you need to run a provided alias that generates a config for your system's hardware:

 ```
 generate-config
 ```

-### Host configuration

 You'll need to decide on a hostname for your system.
 It can be anything, but best to make it something that is connected to its actual name or physical structure, for example; if you have Lenovo Yoga Slim 7, the hostname could be `slim7`, or if your computer's case is a fractal north terra the hostname could be `fn-terra`.
 Once you've done that open the `flake.nix` file at the root of the repository and scroll down to here: